LankanHawkeye/BEAR/README.md

 **Option 2: run BEAR with bootstrapping**

-1. To run BEAR with bootstrapping using script run_bootstrapping_substep_1.sh.
+1. Run run_bootstrapping_substep_1.sh.
 This script takes 4 commandline arguments.

    argument 1: input csv file.

    argument 2: fraction of the features to be used.
 This should strictly be a value between 0 and 1.
 It can be 1 as well.

-   argument 3: number of bootstrap samples to draw from data file.
+   argument 3: number of bootstrap samples (sample size) to draw from data file.
 This value should strictly be integer.

    argument 4: this argument should be specified as yes or no. Here, user has the chance to specify the positive class (yes).